tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 EOF
 ```

-Second, push the hardware data to the database with the `tink hardware push` command.
+Then, push the hardware data to the database with the `tink hardware push` command.

 ```
 docker exec -i deploy_tink-cli_1 tink hardware push < ./hardware-data.json